xinyuliu12/xinyuliu12.github.io/index.md

 Delivered a proposal on inferring properties of user-defined functions in order to improve the performance of database systems.\
 Resulted in $50k funding from Georgia Tech.
 * __Alibaba Innovative Research Funding (2021)__\
-Delivered a proposal on inferring properties of user-defined functions in order to improve the performance of data processing platforms at Alibaba.\
+Delivered a proposal on inferring properties of user-defined functions in order to improve the performance of large scale data processing platforms at Alibaba.\
 Resulted in $50k funding from Alibaba.